sohumbansal/pneumonia-Detection/Chest-X-Ray-Pneumonia-Detection/README.md

 While the training accuracy reached \~95%, **generalization on test data was lower** (\~50% F1).
 This highlights the **importance of robust validation, cross-validation, and dataset balancing** in medical ML.

 ---

-## 🤝 Contributing

-This project is open for contributions!
-If you have ideas to improve the model, add visualizations, or enhance the code, feel free to submit a **pull request** or open an **issue**.

-Please keep in mind:
-- This repository is intended for **educational and research purposes only**.
-- Any contributions should maintain the professional and ethical standards of AI in healthcare.
-- Ensure that new code is properly documented and reproducible.

-Welcoming improvements such as:
-- Better data preprocessing or augmentation techniques
-- New architectures or model enhancements
-- Additional visualizations (training curves, Grad-CAMs, confusion matrices)
-- Improved notebook explanations or tutorials

-Thank you for helping make this project better! 🌟